Cornhusker PPD

 Load control text message sign-up

 Customers wanting to receive text alert notifications of load control messages sign-up by using this link.
+You can also text the word loadcontrol to the number 844-390-2779.
 CPPD does NOT charge for load control messages, however, cell phone charges may apply.

 Contact Us